• Free shipping on all orders

 Image Credit: DieGambe, Pixabay

-The American Maine Coon originates in the state of Maine in the United States.
+The American Maine Coon is native to the state of Maine in the United States.
 While the exact history of the American Maine Coon isn’t known for sure, there’s a popular theory about the breed’s past.
-It’s thought that ships sailing into New England carried this breed’s ancestors from Northern Europe and Scandinavia.
+Ships sailing into New England may have carried the Maine Coon’s ancestors from Northern Europe and Scandinavia.

 Characteristics & Appearance